wclenhardt/hydroshare/docs/hsaccess-design-doc.md

 To find all of the direct manipulations of `{view,edit}_{groups,users}`, use `grep`.

 ## 3. Trim `HSLib.py`
 `HSLib.py` is the python wrapper around the HSAccess sql tables, and`HSLib.py` exposes more functionality than is currently used.
-For example, two-step joining of groups (invite, then accept).
-This functionality is confusing and adds complexity before we are ready for it.
-Integrating HSAccess now is about developing solid patterns that we can build on later to migrate more functionality to HSAccess over time.
+For example, two-step joining of groups, where a user if first invited to the group, but is only considered a member once they accept.
+This feature is currently unused, and so having HSLib.py expose functionality for it adds complexity without benefit.
+The first pass of HSAccess integration is about developing solid patterns that we can build on later to migrate more functionality to HSAccess over time.
 Therefore, I propose shaking unused code paths from `HSLib` for the first integration, to keep the interface minimal.
 Once we as a team get experience using HSAccess through `HSLib` we can add back in the extra complexity.

 Similarly, HSAccess also stores some extra data (like the title of the resource, for example).
 We need to be very careful that every piece of data HSLib asks for is warrented, as the simpler the system is the easier it will be to integrate.